-Paper and Presentation: Each student will submit an 8 page paper, double spaced, detailing the human rights situation in a country of the student's choice.
-Students will choose their desired country in class by Friday, 2ed September.
-If a topic is not selected then one will be assigned.
-A signup sheet for presentations will be posted on ELC.
+Paper and Presentation: Each student will submit an 10 page paper, double spaced, detailing the human rights situation in a country of the student's choice.
+Students will choose their desired country by Monday, January 23rd.
+If a topic is not selected then one will be